BeiDouMS/BeiDou-Server/README.md

 ## Introduction

 Cosmic launched on March 2021.
-It is based on code from a long line of server sources spanning over a decade - starting with OdinMS (2008) and ending with HeavenMS (2019).
+It is based on code from a long line of server emulators spanning over a decade - starting with OdinMS (2008) and ending with HeavenMS (2019).

 This is mainly a Java based project, but there are also a bunch of scripts written in JavaScript.